Coaixy/Jhinfo/README.md

+# Jhinfo
+A Application to search the information of a person by their name.

+## Statement
+this project only use for study and research, please do not use it for illegal purposes.

+If you use it to do something illegal.The consequences have nothing to do with the author.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.